 Sales Channels: Sales channels are places where a merchant’s products are sold, including their website, Amazon, eBay, and social media sites.

 Search Engine Optimization (SEO): SEO is a school of best practices for web content producers to help boost rankings for keyword search terms in the organic listings of a search engine results page.
-Because Google does not make their algorithm public, SEO best practices are always at best very well educated guesses.
+Because Google does not make their algorithm public, SEO best practices are always at best very well-educated guesses.
 Get started on your site’s SEO with these tips from Moz.

 Shopping Cart Abandonment: The term applied to the action taken by a customer when they add products to their shopping cart but abandon it at checkout, rather than completing the purchase.
 Research shows that an average of 69% of online carts are abandoned by users.
+If you want to help minimize this from happening using a template like this will notify your team via Twillio every time a customer abandons a cart:

 Showrooming: Visiting a brick-and-mortar store to see a product but instead purchase it online.
 Consumers do this to be able to touch and feel a product before buying and then seek out a better price online.